What You Need to Know About COVID-19 and Pregnancy

 Presently, there is very little evidence available regarding mother-to-fetus transmission, transmission during delivery, and breastfeeding.
 However, in the very few cases seen so far, it doesn’t seem that children born to mothers with COVID-19 pass the virus to their children in the womb and the virus has not been detected in the amniotic fluid or breast milk of mothers infected with COVID-19.

-healthcare professionals caring for pregnant women with COVID-19 and their babies.
+The American College of Obstetricians and Gynecologists (ACOG) published guidelines for healthcare professionals caring for pregnant women with COVID-19 and their babies.
 These guidelines include how to prevent transmission and how to approach breastfeeding.

 What are the symptoms of COVID-19?

 Symptoms of COVID-19, which may appear 2-14 days after exposure to the virus, include: